top of page

 The revised range was broad, including pedestrian variants in the form of a sedan and wagon – but the focus here is the Ford Laser TX3.

-Much like Toyota Corolla SX and GTI for Toyota, this was Ford’s first proper foray into the world of small performance cars.
+Much like Toyota Corolla SX and GTI for Toyota, this was Ford’s first proper foray into the world of small performance cars in the Australian market.
 It represented a distinct departure from the brand’s well respected, large rear-wheel-driven passenger vehicles.
-The intentioned was the capture an evolving market, a discerning buyer who was looking for the benefits of size and fuel economy, with the excitement and agility of the smaller chassis.
+The intention was to capture a discerning buyer who was looking for the benefits of size and fuel economy, with the excitement and agility of the smaller chassis.

 Sharing only the windscreen, doorhandles and door mirrors with its Mazda Familia/323 stablemate; the more rounded and modern “bubbleback” KC Laser as it came to be known, was a revelation.